gstanden/orabuntu-lxc/README.md

 Installing

 Currently for all installs of Orabuntu-LXC a linux account "ubuntu" with "sudo" privileges is required for both Ubuntu Linux and Oracle Linux.

+Create Required User Account

 On Oracle Linux create this account as follows using the script provided with Orabuntu-LXC:
 ```